 Out of all of the guides to the buzzing Soho restaurant scene that you’re reading right now, this is – with only a shadow of a doubt – the very best one.

 Reality Check #1 – These are just our opinions.

 Reality Check #2 – Elvis is

 Kindly peruse our top picks for Soho restaurants, and if you have any feelings on what should be added or removed to our list, just let us know by tagging @TheNudgeLondon on social.

 If you really want a taste of Old Soho, there comes a point where you just have to get yourself to a (former) strip club.
 Preferably, one which has been taken over by three ex-Hawksmoor employees who are now using the space to serve up a huge variety of delicious chops… READ MORE

 Good for: Sunday Lunch, and Monday, and Tuesday...

-If you like food, and in particular, eating it, you should probably check out The Palomar, where they’re quite good at cooking.
+If you like food, and in particular, eating it, you should probably check out The Palomar, where they’re pretty good with the stuff.
 Enjoy Levantine dishes like grilled octopus steak with chickpea masabacha in a skylit, wood panelled room, or in the thick of the action at the counter.
 READ MORE

 Good for: Dinner with cooking theatrics.